 Types of Phishing Attacks

 Phishing attempts can be diverse, as cyberattackers have become more sophisticated and creative with their techniques.
-What unites phishing attacks is their common purpose: stealing information or transferring malware.
+What unites these attacks is their common purpose: identity theft or transferring malware.
 Below is a review of the different types of information attacks.

 1. Spear Phishing

-Where general phishing attacks use spam-like tactics to blast thousands at a time, spear-phishing emails target specific individuals within an organization.
-In this type of scam, hackers customize their phishing emails with the target’s name, title, work phone number, and other information in order to trick the recipient into believing that the sender somehow knows them personally or professionally.
+Where general email attacks use spam-like tactics to blast thousands at a time, spear phishing attacks target specific individuals within an organization.
+In this type of scam, hackers customize their emails with the target’s name, title, work phone number, and other information in order to trick the recipient into believing that the sender somehow knows them personally or professionally.
 Spear phishing is for organizations with the resources to research and implement this more sophisticated form of attack.

 Whaling is a variant of spear phishing that targets CEOs and other executives ("whales").
 As such individuals typically have unfettered access to sensitive corporate data, the risk-reward is dramatically higher.
-As with spear phishing, this is for advanced criminal organizations that have the resources to execute this form of attack.
+Whaling is for advanced criminal organizations that have the resources to execute this form of attack.

 3. BEC (Business Email Compromise)

 BEC attacks are designed to impersonate senior executives and trick employees, customers, or vendors into wiring payments for goods or services to alternate bank accounts.
 According to the FBI's 2019 Internet Crime Report, BEC scams were the most damaging and effective type of cyber crime in 2019.